 Enjoy Mexican Cuisine?
 Read: The Best Things We Ate and Drank in Puebla, Mexico

 Pozolería Tía Calla

-7. Sip on a cocktail or craft beer
+7. Sip on a Classic Cocktail or Craft Beer

 If you like to drink, why not visit the oldest bar in Taxco?
-This bar is known for the Berta cocktail, invented in the 1930s.
+This bar is famous for the Berta cocktail a creation from the 1930s.
 It consists of tequila blanca, honey, lime juice, and mineral water poured over ice.
-Sit out on the patio to people watch and to admire the views of Santa Prisca Church at sunset.
+Sit out on the patio to people-watch and admire the views of Santa Prisca Church at sunset.

 Stop by this subterranean craft brewery near the ex-convent and sip a cold one.
 Have a chat with Victor, the owner and an awesome guy who speaks great English and has some stories to tell.